langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 For example, we can hue-shift the look-up table by a value (in \\([0^{\circ}, 360^{\circ}]\\)) in order to produce additional colors.
 The shift must happen in the HSL color space, so we convert from RGB to HSL, modify the H (hue) value, and convert it back to RGB.
 Once the shift is established, we generate the diffuse texture by sampling the look-up table and shifting the hue.

 We can also generate a specular texture where there is water.
 The specular texture is generated by assigning all heights less or equal to zero to a full specular value.
+All the planets we have seen so far already apply this specular data.

 ### Seamless (tilable) noise